Amiejohnstone18/willow_flowers/README.md

 ## Strategy
 Following the five planes of user experience design, the strategy has been separated into *Who*, *What*, *Where*, *When* and *Why* to initially  understand the website users’ requirements and needs.

-**Who** - The customer will be an individual looking to purchase flowers or a plant for an occasion such as a Birthday, New Baby, Congratulations, Wedding, Get Well Soon and inside or out outside plants.
+**Who** - The customer will be an individual looking to purchase flowers or a plant for an occasion such as a Birthday, New Baby, Congratulations, Wedding, Get Well Soon and Inside or Outside plants.
 The website will therefore not have a specific target demographic.

 **What** - The idea for this website is to design and build an e-commerce florist site whereby consumers can purchase and have products from the site delivered to recipients depending on the occasion at hand.
 They are also able to favourite specific items and keep them in their personal account favourites to revisit later.